FormatFuzzer: Effective Fuzzing of Binary File Formats: Decision Seeds

-When \tool{} runs in parsing mode, we obtain not only the parse tree for the input file, but also a \emph{decision seed} that can be used to generate the same input file, as shown in \Cref{fig:overview}.
 One important axiom of our framework is that a file can be successfully parsed by \tool{} if and only if the file can be generated from some appropriate decision seed.
 And the generator and parser must always agree on the same parse tree for the file.
 That is why we cannot allow evil decisions when fixing the \texttt{length} field in \Cref{line:correct} of \Cref{lst:chunk}.
 If the generator were to overwrite \texttt{length} with an evil value, the generator and the parser would disagree about the starting position of the next chunk.
+Generally, the variables which define sizes or positions in the file, as discussed in \Cref{sec:size}, are the only ones which must be generated strictly without evil decisions.
+Our round-trip tests have shown that generated files can be correctly parsed (and vice versa) even when all other variables are allowed to have evil values.